AFewBooks/hanson-universalism-history/universalism-in-the-early-church.md

 succeeded in leavening, not the East alone, but much of the West.
-While the doctrine of annihilation has practically disappeared, Universalism has established itself, has become the prevailing opinion, even in quarters antagonistic to the school of Alexandria. \* \* \* The church of North Africa, in the person of Augustine, enters the field.
-The Greek tongue soon becomes unknown in the West, and the Greek fathers forgotten. \* \* \* On the throne of Him whose name is Love is now seated a stern Judge (a sort of Roman governor).
+While the doctrine of annihilation has practically disappeared, Universalism has established itself, has become the prevailing opinion, even in quarters antagonistic to the school of Alexandria....
+The church of North Africa, in the person of Augustine, enters the field.
+The Greek tongue soon becomes unknown in the West, and the Greek fathers forgotten....
+On the throne of Him whose name is Love is now seated a stern Judge (a sort of Roman governor).
 The Father is lost in the Magistrate.\"[^345]

 Dean Stanley candidly ascribes to Gregory \"the blessed hope that God\'s justice and mercy are not controlled by the power of evil, that sin is